Key Takeaways

 What are Manufacturing Inspections?

-Manufacturing inspections, aka production inspections, is the systematic process of evaluating and checking if the products meet the quality standards throughout production.
+Manufacturing inspections, also known as production inspections, are a systematic process of evaluating and verifying that products meet quality standards throughout production.
 It employs visual inspection, measurements, and testing to identify and correct defects.

 Inspections are integrated throughout production to ensure quality isn’t just checked at the end, but built into the product from the beginning of the manufacturing process.